SBA self storage loans minimum requirements:

-- Maximum loan size with just ten percent down is approx $9 million.
-(Any projects over $5 million with just 10% down will typically need to be very strong and will require additional collateral (equity in other real estate property).
+- Maximum loan size with just ten percent down is approx $9 million, but any projects over $5 million with just 10% down will typically need to be very strong and will require additional collateral (equity in other real estate property).

 - With 20% down payment the maximum SBA loan amount for a storage facility is actually over $20 million.

 - With less than ten percent equity in the project you may or may not have to put up other collateral when using a 7a loan IF you have addl collateral.

 - SBA Loan Guaranty fees are typically between 2.5 to 2.75 percent, but they are finance-able.

-- A market or feasibility study may be necessary for ground up construction with some self storage construction lenders.
+- A market or feasibility study may be necessary for ground up construction or major expansion with some self storage construction lenders.

 - The 7a program only has a three year prepayment penalty that is only 1% after year 2 and nothing after year 3 – allowing you to refinance with minimal or no penalty 2 or 3 years into the loan.

 - Because of the short prepayment penalty, the 7a program can effectively be used a bridge program allowing you to build the facility, get it leased up and then at the end of year 3 you can refinance it without penalty.

 - Twenty year term and amortization is available on some Mobile or Portable storage businesses where you will lease the property if there is enough “long life” equipment.